 Fiona Smyth, B.Sc.Arch., B.Arch., Ph.D., M.I.O.A.

-I am a historian of science, technology and construction with a background in architecture and engineering.
+I am a historian of architecture, science, and construction.
 I specialise in the history of building science (primarily acoustics).
 I am presently a Research Fellow in the School of Engineering at Trinity College Dublin.
 From 2015-2017, I was a Postdoctoral Fellow in the Department of the History of Science at Harvard University.

 My current book project, funded by a Marie Sklodowska-Curie Global Fellowship from the European Commission, focuses on architectural acoustics in early twentieth-century Britain.